-- Every applicant must complete a successful interview with an Admissions Representative to determine compatibility for the program and receive a positive recommendation from the Admissions Rep. - Applicants must be reasonably capable of successfully completing and benefiting from the training offered. - 3.
-Every applicant must submit an Application for Admission. - 4.
+- Every applicant must complete a successful interview with an Admissions Representative to determine compatibility for the program and receive a positive recommendation from the Admissions Rep. - Applicants must be reasonably capable of successfully completing and benefiting from the training offered. - Every applicant must submit an Application for Admission. - 4.
 Each applicant must take the Wonderlic test and pass with a score of 15 for Practical Nursing. - 5.
-Each applicant must take the TEAS test and pass with a Reading Comprehension score of 55.3 and a Math score of 34.3.
-(Applicants who do not achieve a qualifying score shall be advised that they may retake the tests).
+Each applicant must take the TEAS test and pass with an overall composite score of 55.
+(PCI covers the cost of one TEAS attempt.
+Applicants who do not meet the required score shall retake the test independently through ATI at their own expense.